Best Non-Electronic Toys for Kids

 It’s pretty straight forward.
 It comes with an 80-page instruction book, 33 LEGO components, instructions for 10 modules, 6 plastic balls, string, paper ramps and other types of components to make 10 moving machines.

 Playing with hand puppets might seem like it’s becoming a lost type of play.
 However, I have learned the puppets are super popular in Nana’s playroom.
 The Littles really like to bring the puppets to life by making them talk.
 They are always asking if they can do a puppet show. . .but they really like an audience.
 At heart, they must all be little showman.
 This set of hand puppets has moving mouths.
 If you couple it with a collapsible puppet theater, it’s a big hit.
-I can’t find the specific puppet theater that I have, but this one is similar.
-It is easily set up and folds down easily to put away quickly.
+I can’t find the specific puppet theater that I have, but here are some other fun ones to consider.

 I know that parents don’t like “noisy” toys, but musical instruments need to be the exception.
 These ones are wooden so they’re sturdy.
 We have lots of musical instruments in Nana’s playroom.
 There are so many positive effects of listening to and playing good music.
 Even though what the kids play wouldn’t make the “classical” category, it can instill a love of music and develop an interest in playing an instrument.
 Even though it’s likely that you think these would only entertain little ones, just bring them out and see what the big kids do. 😉

-I notice that my Littles will go get paper, pencils, a chalkboard and chalk.
-They LOVE to play school. . .often.
+I notice that my Littles will go get paper, pencils, a chalkboard and chalk and even my whiteboard.
+They LOVE to play school.
+Often.
 I think it gives the kids a chance to teach each other and get a feel for what it is like to be in charge.
 This little Melissa & Doug Classroom Set is super cute!
 I love Melissa & Doug products – they are usually made a bit more durable than most toys.

 Well, that’s my list!
 I really, really like things that are fun and/or creative. . .or both!
 So, what do you think?
 Do you have anything that you especially like that helps kids use their imaginations?
-Leave a comment below and tell us what your favorite creative idea is for kids.
+Leave a comment below and tell us what your favorite creative ideas are for non-electronic toys.
 That way, we can build a list for everyone who stops by.

 Cookies & Milk for Everyone!